-On annual basis, management is required to perform impairment assessment for goodwill.
+On annual basis, management is required to perform impairment assessment for goodwill and investment in subsidiaries.

 These assessments are significant to our audits as they involve significant management judgement and are based on assumptions that are affected by expected future market and economic conditions.